 While no dogs are 100% allergy-friendly (you can’t remove saliva!), our genetically tested doodles can be a great fit for individuals with dog allergies.
 We’ve tested for generations to make sure our puppies are clear of shedding genes.

 As a dog with one of the most allergy-friendly coats, there are a few practicalities to keep in mind when it comes to your labradoodle pooch and its coat.
 Pretty much every labradoodle puppy goes through a coat change, which is separate from a shedding coat.

 The puppy coat is eventually replaced by an adult coat, which comes with more grooming requirements.

 Still, you’ll need to brush your labradoodle puppy regularly and be careful to do it correctly.
 We’ll offer tips on grooming your puppy’s puppy coat and adult coat later on in the article.

-One of the best things about labradoodle dogs is the wide range of choice with regard to appearance.
-If you’re trying to decide which coat type is best suited to your family and home, you can use this explanation of doodle coat type as a guide.
+One of the best things about labradoodle dogs is the wide range of choices with regard to appearance.
+If you’re trying to decide which Labradoodle puppy coats suit your family and home, you can use this explanation of the doodle coat type as a guide.

-You can determine if your labradoodle puppy has a fleece coat.
+You can determine if your Labradoodle puppy has a fleece coat.
 You’ll start to notice at around five weeks old.
 You can identify fleece coats by the way the fur sits between the eyes, as this area starts to get curly first.
-This is the most curly coat type, but it still comes in a variety of types.
+This is the curliest coat type, but it still comes in a variety of types.